uinika/ostrich/README.md

 # Ostrich

-> This project has been deprecated!
+> This project has been deprecated !

 ![Alt text](logo.gif)